minhquydesign/minhquydesign/_posts/2020-11-17-13-Lekcia-Basic-Slovak.md

  B: Ďakujem, tiež dobre.
 Dovidenia, pán Kolár.
  A: Dovidenia, pani Nováková.

-Ako sa máte?
+``
+how
-how How are you? (formal) How are you? (unformally) well, fine, good excellently very also And you? (formal) And you? (unformally)
+How are you? (formal)
+How are you? (unformally)
+well, fine, good
+excellently very also And you? (formal)
+And you? (unformally)
  - Good day, Mrs. Nováková.
  - Good day, Mr. Kolár.
  - How are you? (formal)
  - Thank you, fine.
 And you? - Thank you, I am also well. - Good bye, Mr. Kolár. - Good bye, Mrs. Nováková.
+``

 ### **Ako sa máš? (neformálne)**

-A: B: A: B: Ahoj, Jana.
+Ahoj, Jana.
  Ahoj, Peter.
-Ako sa máš? Ďakujem, dobre.
+Ako sa máš?
+Ďakujem, dobre.
 A ty? Á, nie veľmi dobre.

+``
-- Hi, Jana. - Hi, Peter.
+Hi, Jana. - Hi, Peter.
 How are you? (unformally) - Thank you, well.
 And you? - Not very well.
+``

 ## Tretia lekcia (3.)
 Som z ...
 ---